HERE’S WHAT YOU NEED TO KNOW ABOUT LAWS FOR EMPLOYEES IN CALIFORNIA

 - Requirement of employers to have workers compensation insurance

 Most employment laws apply to paid interns.
-As for unpaid interns or volunteers, most employment laws do NOT apply, except for anti-discrimination law.
-So unpaid interns and volunteers are protected from discrimination (see below).4CA Govt Code Sec 12940(c)
+As for legitimate unpaid interns or volunteers, most employment laws do NOT apply, except for anti-discrimination law.
+So unpaid interns and volunteers are protected from discrimination (see below).4CA Govt Code Sec 12940(c) See more on internships.

 KEY LAWS TO KNOW FOR EMPLOYEES IN CALIFORNIA